mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.1.2.1: Added some car class data and pit detection for the PCars Lotus DLC; Fixed some pit detection issues in PCars; Added option to enable spotter in hot lap (time trial) mode for PCars; Don't play lap time messages when we're in the pit lane;Don't complain about worsening lap times if the player has made a pass on this lap
+Version 4.1.2.1: Added some car class data and pit detection points for the PCars Lotus DLC; Fixed some pit detection issues in PCars; Added option to enable spotter in hot lap (time trial) mode for PCars; Don't play lap time messages when we're in the pit lane;Don't complain about worsening lap times if the player has made a pass on this lap

 Version 4.1.2.0: Major speech recognizer overhaul to allow customisation; Externalised all UI text; Added some options to number reading; Fixes to Hot Lap (timetrial) mode in PCars; Don't trigger flags event when stationary; A couple of internal bug fixes